hoche/libjpiedm/README.md

 Note: because of the way JPI structures their file, it's difficult to jump directly to a particular flight.
-The $D records in the header give approximate locations, but they're not always correct and I haven't figured out a reliable way to use them to jump directly to a particular flight.
+The $D records in the header give approximate locations, but they're not always correct and I haven't figured out a reliable way to use them to jump.

 ## Platforms